rangeroper/ToteTrack/readme.md

 <br>

+--- ✨ If you would like to help spread the word about Rig, please consider starring the repo!

 A full-stack inventory management application built with FastAPI (backend) and React (frontend).
 It offers efficient storage control with powerful tagging, filtering, and fast item manipulation.
 Each tote is assigned a unique QR code for instant tracking (point your camera at the QR code and be redirected to the totes page), content visibility, and precise location identification at a glance.